 And if you don’t care for your burn correctly, it could even catch a bacterial infection (a tell-tale sign for this is pus around the burn).

-A burn in your scalp also affects your hair health and growth.
+A burn on your scalp also affects your hair’s health and growth.

 It can weaken the hair shaft, making the hair stiff and crusty.